tinode/chat/docs/API.md

   what: "kp", // string, one of "kp" (key press), "read" (read notification),
               // "rcpt" (received notification), any other string will cause
               // message to be silently ignored, required
-  seq: 123,   // integer, ID of the message being acknowledged, required for
+  seq_id: 123,   // integer, ID of the message being acknowledged, required for
               // rcpt & read
   unread: 10  // integer, client-reported total count of unread messages, optional.
 }